-For States that already collect CAHPS data for their Medicaid program and routinely include the Item Set for CCC or at least include the two required questions, this measure draws upon readily available survey data.
-It does not require any additional data collection_by those States; rather, it only requires States to report the results from one CAHPS measure that they already collect.
-For States that collect the core set of CAHPS data but do not include the Item Set for CCC supplement, the infrastructure for conducting the survey and analyzing the data would be in place, and the survey administration would need to include the necessary questions every year.
+As described, this measure draws upon readily available survey data for States that already collect CAHPS data for their Medicaid program.
+It does not require any additional data collection by those States; rather, it only requires States to report the results from one CAHPS measure that they already collect.
 For States that collect CAHPS data on a combined Medicaid/CHIP population to meet CHIPRA requirements but do not sample the Medicaid population separately, the infrastructure for conducting the survey and analyzing the data may already be in place.
-States that currently do not collect CAHPS data may not have readily available data or infrastructure to collect the data.
+States that currently do not collect CAHPS data may not have readily available data or the infrastructure to collect the data.